estebanpw/TYMA-2021/README.md

 1. First clone or download this repository from: https://github.com/estebanpw/pydotplot

 2. If on linux, run "make all" to compile.
-If on windows, use "gcc src/generate_dotplot.c src/common.c -o bin/generate_dotplot"
+If on windows, execute the "make-windows.bat"

 3. Make sure you have python 3 installed.
 You can download it from here: https://www.python.org/downloads/